-Without loss of generality, all arrivals and departures take place at different time instants.
-If an event is defined as the arrival or departure of a train at a station, then each node in the network represents a feasible state of the system between two consecutive events.
-These nodes represent both the compositions of all trains that are running in the corresponding time interval and the inventories at the stations.
-Each arc in the network represents a feasible transition between two successive nodes in the network.
-If the number of trains, the number of stations, the number of train unit types, and the maximum train length are fixed, then it is not difficult to see that the numbers of nodes and arcs in the network are polynomial in the number of trips.
-A shortest path in this network corresponds with a rolling stock circulation with minimum total fixed costs.
+Without loss of generality, all arrivals and departures occur at different time instants.
+An event is defined as the arrival or departure of a train at a station, and each node in the network represents a feasible state of the system between two consecutive events.
+These nodes represent both the compositions of all trains running in the corresponding time interval and the inventories of the train units at all stations.
+Each arc in the network represents a feasible transition between two successive states of the system.
+If the numbers of trains, stations, train unit types, and the maximum train length are fixed, then it is not difficult to see that the numbers of nodes and arcs in the network are polynomial in the number of trips.
+The costs of the arcs can be defined in such a way that a shortest path in the network corresponds with a rolling stock circulation with minimum total fixed costs. \Box

-5 Solution Approach
+5. Solution Approach